tmychow/tmychow.github.io/_posts/2020-10-01-the-hong-kong-hypothesis.md

 tags: miscellaneous takes
 ---

 For those who don't know me, I'm from Hong Kong.
 I think it's a great city, and one of the things that confirmed this for me was the fact that life expectancy in Hong Kong was the highest in the world.
-This was inspired by a question that [Tyler Cowen posed](https://marginalrevolution.com/marginalrevolution/2019/12/work-on-these-things.html): why is life expectancy so long in Hong Kong, when it isn't the wealthiest or cleanest place?
+And so [Tyler Cowen posed](https://marginalrevolution.com/marginalrevolution/2019/12/work-on-these-things.html) the question: why is life expectancy so long in Hong Kong, when it isn't the wealthiest or environmentally friendliest place?
 I'm not sure myself - but here are a few ideas.
 I'd love to hear from anyone if they have a better angle on this!

 Before we begin, I will note that of the top 5, 4 are reasonably wealthy places that are primarily ethnically East Asian: Hong Kong, Japan, Macao and Singapore.
 Are there commonalities here?
 I suspect so - and the hypotheses below regarding Hong Kong will be somewhat applicable to the other 3.